Justin Whalin

-Justin Garrett Whalin (born September 6, 1974) is an American former actor and teacher.
-He is known for his roles as the teenage Andy Barclay in Child's Play 3 and Jimmy Olsen in the American television series Lois & Clark: The New Adventures of Superman.
+Justin Garrett Whalin (born September 6, 1974) is an American drama teacher, administrator, and former actor.
+He portrayed the teenage Andy Barclay in Child's Play 3, Ridley Freeborn in Dungeons & Dragons, and Jimmy Olsen in the American television series Lois & Clark: The New Adventures of Superman.

 Early life

 Whalin was born in the Sunset District of San Francisco, California.
 His mother, Terry Villanueva, is a teacher and school administrator who owns and operates two L.A. area schools: The Learning Castle and La Cañada Preparatory.
 His father, Craig Whalin, is a real estate appraiser.
 His parents divorced when he was seven years old and both remarried.
 He has a younger half-brother and an older stepbrother and stepsister.

 He studied acting at the American Conservatory Theater (A.C.T.) in San Francisco, and attended Lowell High School.
-After years of commuting between Los Angeles and San Francisco, he and his mother eventually relocated to L.A. permanently when he was fifteen years old.
+After years of commuting between Los Angeles and San Francisco, he and his mother relocated to L.A. permanently when he was fifteen years old.
 He completed his high school education through U.C.
 Berkeley's homeschooling program.

 Career

-Whalin is known for his appearances in such films as John Waters' cult classic Serial Mom with Kathleen Turner, Child's Play 3, the Disney Channel's Susie Q, and as the young Daily Planet photographer Jimmy Olsen in the TV series Lois & Clark: The New Adventures of Superman from 1994 to 1997.

-Whalin has been working as an actor since the age of eleven, when he debuted in the title role of the play The Little Prince at San Francisco's Victoria Theatre.
-He starred in the 1993 CBS Schoolbreak Special production Other Mothers for which he won a Daytime Emmy for his portrayal of a son with lesbian parents.
+Whalin worked as an actor from the age of eleven, when he appeared in a production of the play The Little Prince at San Francisco's Victoria Theatre.
+His first TV role was on General Hospital, after he caught the attention of a casting director who was giving an acting class.
+He starred in the 1993 CBS Schoolbreak Special production Other Mothers, for which he won a Daytime Emmy.
 He went on to star in Miracle at Midnight opposite Mia Farrow and Sam Waterston.
 He also auditioned to play Billy Loomis in Scream.

+Whalin was cast as the young Daily Planet photographer Jimmy Olsen in the TV series Lois & Clark: The New Adventures of Superman from 1994 to 1997.
+Whalin said that initially the only fan mail he got on the show was from people complaining that he was not as good as Michael Landes (who played Olsen during the show's first season), and that it was not until around his fifth episode that he began to see an even mix of positive and negative fan reactions.
+He enjoyed the role, though he said it often seemed limited to delivering exposition; a reoccurring motif of the series was that Lois and/or Clark would ask Jimmy to research a suspicious person or organization, and in a later scene Jimmy would rattle off the requested names, dates, addresses, and backstory.
+When Whalin was first cast, the producers had planned a Jimmy Olsen-centric episode in which Jimmy heads to South America to look for his long-lost father, but it was never produced, though the show did get Olsen-centric episodes in season 3 ("The Dad Who Came in From the Cold") and 4 ("AKA Superman").

-Whalin quit acting in 2009 and is now working as a social studies/drama teacher and administrator at The Learning Castle & La Cañada Preparatory, an exclusive school in the Los Angeles area.
+Whalin quit acting in 2009 to work as a social studies/drama teacher and administrator at The Learning Castle and La Cañada Preparatory, his mother's exclusive schools in the Los Angeles area.